Samsung/tizen-docs/docs/application/dotnet/guides/nui/flex-layout.md

 ## FlexBasis property

-The `FlexBasis` property is an axis-independent way of providing the default size of an item along the main axis.
+The `FlexBasis` property is an axis-independent way of providing the default size of an item along the main axis:
-Setting The `FlexBasis` property of a child is similar to setting the width of that child if its parent flex layout is set flex direction to `Row` or setting the height of a child if its parent flex layout set flex direction to `Column`.
+ - If `FlexDirection` of flex layout is `Row`, the `FlexBasis` property of a child is similar to width of the child.
+ - If `FlexDirection` of flex layout is `Column`, the `FlexBasis` property of a child is similar to height of the child.

-The `FlexBasis` property specifies the default size of that item which means the measured size can be changed by the `FlexGrow` property and the `FlexShrink` property.
+The `FlexBasis` property specifies the default size of the child. but the child size can be changed depending on the `FlexGrow` property and the `FlexShrink` property.

 ## FlexShrink property